manishrwt63/covid_data_worldwide/README.md

 remove the null value, blank values. format the date in dataset in (yyyy-mm-dd).

-dataset bcan be downloaded from https://ourworldindata.org/covid-deaths
+dataset can be downloaded from https://ourworldindata.org/covid-deaths